obaidurrehmankhan/resume-screener-ai/docs/sprints/sprint-current.md

 * `/auth/logout` clears cookies.
 * `JwtStrategy` reads from **cookies**; `/auth/me` returns `{ user, plan, entitlements? }`.
 * Create **new guards/decorators** wherever required.
+* Make sure to add openAPI tags or attributes for documentation
+* Help me in testing these things on frontend (if required) and steps to test on backend with Postman

 **DoD:** Manual test: **login → refresh → logout**; cookies behave; **e2e happy-path** for refresh.